 Writer/director William Monahan has an affinity with gangsters.
-He won an Oscar for adapting the Hong Kong film Infernal Affairs into The Departed, and now he's switched from the Boston underworld to London.
+He won an Oscar for adapting the Hong Kong film Infernal Affairs into The Departed, and now he's switched from the Boston underworld to the London version.
 London Boulevard has strong performances by the leads, and a certain style that is enjoyable to watch.
 However, the film's two stories never truly join as one and has one too many cliches to accept as a good movie.

 Mitchel is hired to work security for Charlotte (Keira Knightley), an actress trying desperately to avoid the paparazzi after her marriage collapses.
 With her is Jordan (David Thewlis), a long-haired slightly effeminate hanger-on of Charlotte's.
 Before he begins his job, his father figure, a homeless man named Joe (Alan Williams), is murdered, but Joe is able to give Mitchel a description of his killer.
 Devastated, he swears revenge.

 Mitchel goes with him to shake down more people, but one of them has help from Nation of Islam-types.
-In any case, Mitchel and Charlotte soon start to desire each other, the Big Boss Gant (Ray Winstone) keeps desiring Mitchel (professionally and perhaps physically), and eventually there has to be a confrontation between the unwilling Mitchel and determined Gant.
+In any case, Mitchel and Charlotte soon start to desire each other, the Big Boss Gant (Ray Winstone) keeps desiring Mitchel professionally (and perhaps physically), and eventually there has to be a confrontation between the unwilling Mitchel and determined Gant.

 Already in the synopsis one can see the London Boulevard is throwing a lot of stories at you.
 The biggest problem in London Boulevard is that all the stories run parallel to each other but never connect unless forced to by Monahan.

-I also wondered why Gant would trust someone as clearly inept as Billy to do anything (when Billy finally ends up dead, one asks, 'what took them so long'?).
+I also wondered why Gant would trust someone as clearly inept as Billy to do anything: when Billy finally ends up dead, one asks, 'what took them so long'?.
 While the suggestion that Gant may be homosexual is introduced, nothing comes from it and in the end, it is irrelevant to the plot.

-At times Monahan appears to add things that are suppose to inspire fear but only have us scratching our heads.
+Monahan appears to add things that are suppose to inspire fear but only have us scratching our heads.
 At one point, we are told that Gant has hired a major hitman named Storbor (the Serbian we're told), but given A.) we don't know who this guy is and B.) how quickly Mitchel takes care of him, were we really suppose to be scared that Storbor was coming?

-It's the subplots that get in the way: the romance subplot between Charlotte and Mitchel, Mitchel's issues with his slutty drunk crazy sister, the sub-subplot of Briony's relationship with Dr. Raju or Mitchel's relationship with Joe, a corrupt cop hassling Mitchel...all these threads never connect to each other into ONE story, just a collection of stories that share only Mitchel in all of them.
+It's the subplots that get in the way: the romance subplot between Charlotte and Mitchel, Mitchel's issues with his slutty drunk crazy sister, the sub-subplot of Briony's relationship with Dr. Raju or Mitchel's relationship with Joe, a corrupt cop hassling Mitchel; all these threads never connect to each other into one story, just a collection of stories that share only Mitchel in all of them.

 It's not that London Boulevard is missing style.
 Monahan from the opening and use of music signals this is suppose to be a stylish modern gangster film.
 Farrell's calm, almost mournful demeanor makes his occasional bursts of violence more jarring, and Knightley does some of her best work as the disturbed actress.
 While it's nice to see Thewlis stretch, someone should have told Remus Lupin to tone it down a bit.
 Chaplin, an actor that perhaps should be better known, is better than the material as the pathetic, twitchy Billy.